iirvine/fluent-flux/README.md

 ##Example

-Here's a portion of a trivial app implemented with fluent:
+Here's a trivial app implemented with fluent - see the examples directory for a full working sample:

 *users/UserActions.js*
 ```js